lefosg/my-malloc-free/README.md

 Implementation of my own `allocate` and `free` functions for C. Uses ``sbrk`` function.
 In this branch, the implementation uses implicit list and first fit algorithm.
 It is more of a general purpose allocator.

+For more versions of this implementation, check out the other branches as well.
+Of most interest are the *implicit/hybrid-mmap* and *explicit/first-fit* branches.

 **API:**
 | Function | Description | Returns |